The Parliamentary Service

 This plan adds a formal dimension to the engagement which has long characterised the work of the parliamentary service.

-While each department performs a unique role in supporting the functioning of the Australian Parliament, we share a common goal in serving and supporting the Parliament, and together provide services to ensure:
+While each department performs a unique role, we share a common goal in serving, supporting and upholding the institution of the Parliament, and together provide services to ensure:

-- Parliament and its committees function effectively throughout the 45th Parliament
+- Parliament and its committees are supported effectively

-- that senators and members are supported in the democratic process
+- that senators and members are supported to undertake their work

 - Australian Parliament House (APH) is sustained as a workplace and national institution